MudassirCFD/Supersonic_Diamond_Airfoil_CFD_Mach_2p5/README.md

 The solution should not be accepted only because lift and drag become stable.

-Checked the shock angles, Rankine-Hugoniot states, Prandtl-Meyer expansion states, surface pressure, off-body wave structure and integrated aerodynamic forces against independent analytical references [1].
+The shock angles, Rankine-Hugoniot states, Prandtl-Meyer expansion states, surface pressure, off-body wave structure and integrated aerodynamic forces were checked against independent analytical references [1].

 > **Main engineering question:**
 > Does the same aerodynamic conclusion survive when the modelling fidelity is increased?